Charles-J97/run-linux-with-riscv-emulators/README.md

 export PATH=$PATH:/home/charles/riscv/riscv-gnu-toolchain/bin
 export RISCV=/home/charles/riscv/riscv-gnu-toolchain
 ```
 NOTICE THAT: The way above to set the PATH and RISCV is `temporary`, which means every time starting your Ubuntu, you need to set them again.
-There are ways to set them permanently online.
+There are several ways to set them permanently online.
 You can google them.

 ### Installation
 ```